eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/measurements.md

 Following are the available customizations:

+The values will accept the pixel amount as a `number`

 * `advancedUIToolbar`: Customizations for Advanced UI toolbar.
   * `width`: Changes the width of Advanced UI toolbar.
 * `basicUIToolbar`: Customizations for Basic UI toolbar.